henrycat/button/README.md

 # button
-Click on the button to tigger a list
+Click on the button to trigger a list